Imagism: Early publications and statements of intent

-In 1911, Pound introduced two other poets to the Eiffel Tower group: his former fiancée Hilda Doolittle (by then signing her work H.D.) and her future husband Richard Aldington.
+In 1911, Pound introduced two other poets to the Eiffel Tower group: his former fiancée Hilda Doolittle, who by then was writing under her initials, H.D., and H.D.'s future husband Richard Aldington.
 These two were interested in exploring Greek poetic models, especially Sappho, an interest that Pound shared.
 The compression of expression that they achieved by following the Greek example complemented the proto-Imagist interest in Japanese poetry, and, in 1912, during a meeting with them in the British Museum tea room, Pound told H.D. and Aldington that they were Imagistes and even appended the signature H.D.
 Imagiste to some poems they were discussing.

 When Harriet Monroe started her Poetry magazine in 1911, she had asked Pound to act as foreign editor.
 In October 1912, he submitted thereto three poems each by H.D. and Aldington under the Imagiste rubric, with a note describing Aldington as "one of the 'Imagistes'".
-This note, along with the appendix note ("The Complete Works of T. S. Hulme") in Pound's book Ripostes (1912), are considered to be the first appearances of the word "Imagiste" (later anglicised to "Imagist") in print.
+This note, along with the appendix note ("The Complete Poetical Works of T. E. Hulme") in Pound's book Ripostes (1912), are considered to be the first appearances of the word "Imagiste" (later anglicised to "Imagist") in print.

 Aldington's poems, Choricos, To a Greek Marble, and Au Vieux Jardin, were in the November issue of Poetry, and H.D.'s, Hermes of the Ways, Priapus, and Epigram, appeared in the January 1913 issue, marking the beginning of the Imagism movement.
 Poetry's April issue published Pound's haiku-like "In a Station of the Metro":

 The March 1913 issue of Poetry contained A Few Don'ts by an Imagiste and the essay entitled Imagisme both written by Pound, with the latter attributed to Flint.
 The latter contained this succinct statement of the group's position, which he had agreed with H.D. and Aldington:

 Pound's note opened with a definition of an image as "that which presents an intellectual and emotional complex in an instant of time".
 Pound goes on to state,"It is better to present one Image in a lifetime than to produce voluminous works".
 His list of "don'ts" reinforced his three statements in "Imagism", while warning that they should not be considered as dogma but as the "result of long contemplation".
 Taken together, these two texts comprised the Imagist programme for a return to what they saw as the best poetic practice of the past.
 F. S. Flint commented "we have never claimed to have invented the moon.
 We do not pretend that our ideas are original."

 The 1916 preface to Some Imagist Poets comments "Imagism does not merely mean the presentation of pictures.
 Imagism refers to the manner of presentation, not to the subject."